Cardlink-SA/cardlink-payment-gateway-magento2x/README.md

 </IfModule>
 ```

+#### Custom or Unknown Hosting

+If you do not have full control of your hosting services, or not very confident with such changes, you can try installing the [Veriteworks CookieFix](https://github.com/Veriteworks/CookieFix) extension.
+Follow the instructions on the extensions Github page and set the SameSite setting to None.

-If you are unsure or unfamiliar with the actions described above, please ask a trained IT person or contact your hosting provider to do them for you.
+If you are still unsure or unfamiliar with the actions described above, please ask a trained IT person or contact your hosting provider to do them for you.

 ## Screenshots